 We also help authors with outlines and rough drafts and provide advice on publishing ethics.

-The department teaches multiday workshops on writing a research article to faculty and trainees at least 3 times each year.
+The department teaches multiday workshops on writing a research article and writing a grant proposal to faculty and trainees at least 3 times each year.
 We also sponsor a grant-writing seminar each year and deliver 1-hour talks on a range of writing-related topics.
 In addition, we teach intermediate-level scientific English classes (covering speaking, presentation, and writing skills) to non-native speakers of English.

 Department staff members have presented at local and national meetings of the American Medical Writers Association, Council of Science Editors, and various biomedical professional organizations.
 Our staff members also helped found the Board of Editors in the Life Sciences, which gives certifying examinations to life science editors.